 As One Heart Africa grew, so did the need for a more sustainable approach.
 In 2013, we were offered a large, 22-acre plot of land at the base of the Lubombo mountains near Siteki, Swaziland.
 Today, co-founders Ryan and Anna Carmichael, live in Swaziland and manage Lubombo Valley Farms.
 The purpose of this project is to provide fresh, nutrient-dense food to our neighbors affected by HIV (which is a number that is estimated to be above 30% of the population in Swaziland) and also for area care points who serve orphaned and vulnerable children in our community.
-Through the farm One Heart Africa is also able to teach sustainable farming techniques and to offer living-wage employment opportunities in our community.
+Through the farm, One Heart Africa is also able to teach sustainable farming techniques (including aquaponics and permaculture) while offering living-wage employment opportunities in our community.

 We believe that the power of education can mold young minds.
 We believe that equipping communities with nutritional food and agricultural training can lead to healthy families.
 And we believe that empowering people with jobs that promote dignity and pride can transform generations to come.
 This is the power of partnership.